kouamdo/pepper_bare_bones/README.md

 *Kernel from scratch for intel core 32 bits*

-My goal is to make OS that will use in networking and telecommunications research and engineering.
+My goal is to make OS Kernel that will use in networking and telecommunications research and engineering.

 For now, we are still at the initialisation steps, ... :